-Black Tea Cinnamon Bread – Tea lovers alert…this delicious, moist, totally irresistible bread is for you!!
-No eggs and less than 200 calories per slice.
+Tea lovers alert…this Black Tea Cinnamon Bread is delicious, moist, totally irresistible!!
+Egg-Free and Sugar-Free.
+Less than 200 calories per slice.

 Is there anything better than a warm piece of sweet bread on a cold winter day?